 by ashley newton, pt, dpt

 The pelvic floor is known to hold onto stress.
 The body has nerves that go to the pelvic floor that are intimately connected with our sense of fight or flight.
 This area of our body is responsible for supporting our organs, so it makes sense that when the body and brain are stressed, we tighten these muscles as a method of protection.
-However, this guarding can become maladaptive when the brain and body get stuck in fight or flight mode.
+This guarding can become maladaptive when the brain and body get stuck in fight or flight mode.
 In pelvic PT, we refer to this state as ‘up-regulated’, a state where the nervous system is in an excitatory state and our body is focused on survival.
 In survival mode, the pelvic floor’s adaptability can become compromised and result in some of the following issues:

-- Leakage: if the pelvic floor muscles are gripping, guarding, and staying in fight or flight mode, they can have trouble doing their job of closing around the urethra and rectum to maintain continence.
+- Leakage: If the pelvic floor muscles are gripping, guarding, and staying in fight or flight mode, they can have trouble doing their job of closing around the urethra and rectum to maintain continence.

-- Child’s pose: Begin on hands and knees and sit the pelvis back to the heels with the knees apart.
+- Child’s Pose: Begin on hands and knees and sit the pelvis back to the heels with the knees apart.
 Begin breathing into the back and direct the breath down to the SIT bones, sensing that they move apart as you inhale and draw back toward your midline as you exhale

 - Mindful Walking: Get out in nature and practice relaxing the arms and unclenching the jaw as you walk.

 - Daily Yoga: You can practice yoga as a way to stretch your pelvic floor muscles.
 With simple exercises, your pelvic floor will begin to relax and experience healthy contracting.
 Online yoga classes are a great way to start your stretching right from your home.